openebs/openebs/contribute/design/1.x/ndm/20200219-ndm-disk-accessing.md

 - Application consuming multiple blockdevices no need to mount all of them (or) no need to mount the /dev directory inside the application.

+TODO: Before merging make sure there should be only one approach.

+##### Alternative Approach(Partial solution)

+- This approach explains how we can make use of cgroups feature [Whitelist Device Controllers](https://www.kernel.org/doc/Documentation/cgroup-v1/devices.txt) to achieve requirements specified in user stories.
+Here
+  I will try to explain how I achieved them with one of the container runtime(docker):
+  - Started the ubuntu container with below command
+    CMD: docker run --privileged=true -v /dev:/dev -it ubuntu:latest bash

+  - Now I am inside the container and verified that container can access any device present in the machine
+    CMD:    cat /sys/fs/cgroup/devices/devices.list
+    Output: a \*:\* rwm
+    In the above output since it doesn't have any rules related to block files, so it can access any device.

+ -  Different runtime containers provided a different ways to specify cgroup device rules(Ex runtimes: docker, containerd and cri-o) while creating container
+    CMD: sudo docker run -v /dev:/dev --device-cgroup-rule='b \*:\* m' --device-cgroup-rule='b 8:16 rwm' -it ubuntu:latest bash
+    Output:
+    ```sh
+    c 1:5 rwm
+    c 1:3 rwm
+    c 1:9 rwm
+    c 1:8 rwm
+    c 5:0 rwm
+    c 5:1 rwm
+    b *:* m
+    b 8:16 rwm
+    c *:* m
+    c 1:7 rwm
+    c 136:* rwm
+    c 5:2 rwm
+    c 10:200 rwm
+    ```
+    Above command ran without privileged mode and I am able to access the block device which has Maj:Min *8 and 16*.
+Like this we can specify list of block devices that can accessable inside the container.
+    Note: We can change above device list at runtime by overwriting the host path /sys/fs/cgroup/devices/docker/<container_id>/devices.allow
+    CMD: echo 'type Maj:Min rwm' > /sys/fs/cgroup/devices/docker/<container_id>/devices.allow

+  - Declaring device group list from Kubernetes is not yet supported because CRI doesn't have device rule API.
+Even though If CRI implements device-rule API we might have following limitation:
+    - If any container runtime doesn't support device rules specification then such kind of runtime become limitation to use OpenEBS cStor.
+    - Pod will be restarted whenever device rules got modified since device rules configuration will exist at container level(configuration exist at container level make sense).

 ## Graduation Criteria

 - NDM should be able to uniquely access the disks, across reboots, across different